Ping An Insurance: Markets

 Since 24 June 2004 Ping An has been listed on the Stock Exchange of Hong Kong (subsidiary of Hong Kong Exchanges and Clearing) as SEHK: 2318.
 Since 1 March 2007, it has a listing on the Shanghai Stock Exchange as SSE: 601318.
+Since 19 June 2023, its yuan-denominated shares has a listing on the Stock Exchange of Hong Kong as SEHK: 82318.

 Ping An replaced Anhui Expressway in the Hang Seng China Enterprises Index (HSCEI) in 2004.

 The Hang Seng Index Services Company announced on 11 May 2007, that Ping An would join as Hang Seng Index Constituent Stock effective on 4 June 2007.

 Operations

-Ping An has operations across all of the People's Republic of China, and in Hong Kong and Macau through Ping An Insurance Overseas.
+Ping An has operations across all of mainland China, and in Hong Kong and Macau through Ping An Insurance Overseas.
 Lufax, OneConnect and Ping An Good Doctor have now expanded overseas.
-OneConnect served 100+ customers in 20 countries and regions mainly in Southeast Asia.
+OneConnect serves 100+ customers in 20 countries and regions mainly in Southeast Asia.